 What’s more, when a doctor’s office always has professional medical interpreters on-hand, patients are no longer at the mercy of their family members’ schedule when they make appointments.

-When patients can depend on help with medical interpreting – and medical translation, as well – they can rest assured that they will be met with someone who understands them, improving the odds that they’ll get the medical care they deserve.
+When patients can depend on help from trained medical interpreters, they can rest assured that doctors will be able to understand them, improving their odds of getting the medical care they deserve.